What Is the Difference Between a Debt Collector and a Creditor?

 Learn the difference between creditors and debt collectors for purposes of the FDCPA.

-The FDCPA places numerous restrictions on what debt collectors are allowed to do when collecting debts and provides consumers with certain rights and remedies against those who violate any of its provisions.
-But the FDCPA usually doesn't apply to your original creditor or to some debt buyers.
+The FDCPA places numerous restrictions on what debt collectors can do when collecting debts and provides consumers with certain rights and remedies against those violating any of its provisions.
+But the FDCPA usually doesn't apply to your original creditor or some debt buyers.

 Who Is Considered a "Creditor" Under the Federal FDCPA?

 The FDCPA defines a "creditor" as the person or entity that extended you the credit in the first place (in other words, your original lender).
-Because the FDCPA is designed to protect debtors against third-party debt collectors, it doesn't apply to your original creditor or its employees.
+Because the FDCPA protects debtors against third-party debt collectors, it doesn't apply to your original creditor or its employees.

 But an exception to this rule exists: When collecting its own debts, a creditor must comply with the FDCPA if it uses a different name that implies a third party is attempting to collect the debt.